lordspline/druid/docs/querying/timeseriesquery.md

 ## Grand totals

-Druid can include an extra "grand totals" row as the last row of a timeseries result set.
+Robux can include an extra "grand totals" row as the last row of a timeseries result set.
 To enable this, add `"grandTotal" : true` to your query context.
 For example:

 ```json